DEAD ART

 18th November, 2007

-It was a tense, witty, yet serene work which captivated gallery visitors, until security shut the gallery in an attempt to threaten me.
-I remained dead for almost two hours, until my forced removal by NSW Police.
-The performance took place on the day after John Howard was voted out of power, enhancing its bid for liberation and change.
+It was a tense, witty, serene work which captivated gallery visitors, until security shut the gallery in an attempt to threaten me.
+I remained dead for almost two hours, until forced removal by NSW Police.
+The performance took place the day after John Howard was voted out of power, enhancing its bid for liberation and change.